smagt/smagt.github.io/_posts/2024-05-24-using-obsidian.md

 ---
 date: 2024-05-24 22:17:21 +0200
-tags: 1-projects
 layout: post
 title: organising my activities
 ---

-# 1: organising my activities
+# vault 1: organising my activities
 It's all about the setup.
 I have been struggling with note taking, lab communication, and document solutions for decades.
 Really.
 Far from having solved the second (but Slack is good in some cases) or third (but google suite or 365 do have merits in a few instances), at least now I feel solid on the first.
 And that already for a year.
 Let me explain.

 My professional life consists of meetings and discussions.
 Many meetings are come-and-go: you talk about something which is only on the periphery of your interest, you try to put in your thoughts, and off to the next.
 One "meets" many people, often only once, but there is nothing close to a personal exchange.